TanStack/table/docs/api.md

 - `disableFilters: Bool`
   - Optional
   - If set to `true`, will disable filtering for this column
+- `defaultCanFilter: Bool`
+  - Optional
+  - Defaults to `false`
+  - If set to `true`, this column will be filterable, regardless if it has a valid `accessor`
 - `filter: String | Function`
   - Optional
   - Defaults to `text`